Is Your Organization Ready to Step up to the RBG Factor?

 Let Lorri be your guide through a deeper understanding of corporate gender diversity.
 In her talks and workshops, she makes people aware of the humorous differences between genders and cultures that can be an asset, not a liability.
 How to build a culture that encourages more women to climb the corporate ladder.
 Rather than treating everyone the same and expecting diversity, an effective diversity program uses the differences to bring out great abilities while creating a corporate culture that binds teams together.

-The Feminine Factor
+The RBG Factor

-Smart companies put the entire Feminine Factor program to work for them.
-When your organization is done with halfhearted best efforts and wants to achieve real change, bring in the Feminine Factor program.
+Smart companies put the entire RBG Factor program to work for them.
+When your organization is done with halfhearted best efforts and wants to achieve real change, bring in the RBG Factor program.
 This full-service step by step program will transform your organization for the better at every level.
 Addressing everything from recruiting, hiring, skill-building, smart teams, mentor programs, incentives, group culture and much more, this is the state of the art in diversity and gender equity programs.
 This package is customized for every organization.